...Plus a few FAQs not about Ordering Music:

 If you choose to purchase a Licensed PDF, you are purchasing a license to photocopy the music for your own use.
 I'll create a PDF of the score for you which will have a personalized license printed at the bottom of each page.
 The license will read something like this:

-Digital Edition licensed [DATE] for legal duplication of [NUMBER OF COPIES] for the sole use of [NAME or ORGANIZATION].
+Digital Edition licensed July 4, 1776 for 49 copies for the sole use of Alexander Hamilton.

 A $5.00 License Setup Fee will be added to your order when you check out.
 I typically process Licensed PDFs within 2 business days.
-If you need it quicker, feel free to mention that in the "Comments" field of the order form.
+If you need your music sooner than that, feel free to indicate that in the box provided and I'll do my best to accommodate your needs.
+(You may also feel free to alert me to that by sending me an email.)

 I'm buying music for my organization.
 Can you bill my choir (or church or university or school)?